 You will get your diploma within 4 weeks after your final assessment.

 Tutorial Support Related Questions

-Yes, each student is allocated two personal tutors, who are available online (on the phone and internet applications like skype, whatsapp and viber, etc.) to support you whenever you face any difficulty.
+Yes, each student is allocated two personal tutors, who are available online (on the phone and internet applications like skype, whatsapp, etc.) to support you whenever you face any difficulty.

 You submit your assignments and projects on the Learning Management System online or send via regular post offline.
 The score of the quizzes is automatically recorded in your online grade-book.
 However, your projects and assignments are marked by your tutor, and the score is then added in your grade-book.

 You can always improve upon your grades by redoing an assignment or quiz.
 However, this is possible before you have taken your final examination.

 Yes, you can request your tutor for an extension.
 However, we recommend and expect our students to finish all the requirements within 12 months at the maximum unless there is a serious problem involved.